Formalising Ordinal Partition Relations Using Isabelle/HOL: Introduction to Isabelle

 Isabelle's higher-order logic is closely based on Church's simple type theory~\cite{church40}.
 It includes the following elements: \begin{itemize} \item \emph{Types} and type operators, for example \isa{int} (the type of integers), or \isa{$\alpha$\isasymRightarrow$\beta$} (the type of functions from $\alpha$ to~$\beta$), or \isa{$\alpha$\,list} (the type of finite sequences whose elements have type~$\alpha$).
-Note the postfix syntax: \isa{(int list) set} is the type of sets of lists of integers. \item \emph{Terms} built of constants, variables, $\lambda$-abstractions, and function applications. \item \emph{Formulas}: terms of the truth value type, \isa{bool} (Church's~$o$).
-The usual connectives and quantifiers are provided. \item The \emph{axiom of choice} (AC) for all types via Hilbert's operator $\epsilon x. \phi$, denoting some~$a$ such that $\phi(a)$ if such exists. \footnote{An undefined value is simply regarded as underspecified.
-It has the expected type, and we always have $(\epsilon x. \phi) = (\epsilon x. \phi)$ for example.} \end{itemize} The typed set theory essentially identifies sets with predicates, with type \isa{$\alpha$\,set} essentially the same as \isa{$\alpha$\isasymRightarrow bool}.
+Note the postfix syntax: \isa{(int list) set} is the type of sets of lists of integers. \item \emph{Terms} built of constants, variables, $\lambda$-abstractions, and function applications. \item \emph{Formulas}: terms of the truth value type, \isa{bool} (Church's~$o$), with the usual logical connectives and quantifiers. \item The \emph{axiom of choice} (AC) for all types via Hilbert's operator $\epsilon x. \phi$, denoting some~$a$ such that $\phi(a)$ if such exists. \footnote{An undefined value is simply regarded as underspecified.
+It has the expected type, and we always have $(\epsilon x. \phi) = (\epsilon x. \phi)$ for example.} The Isabelle syntax is \isa{SOME x.\ P x}. \end{itemize} The typed set theory essentially identifies sets with predicates, with type \isa{$\alpha$\,set} essentially the same as \isa{$\alpha$\isasymRightarrow bool}.
 On this foundation, recursive definitions of types, functions and predicates/sets are provided through programmed procedures that reduce such definitions to primitive constructions and automatically prove the essential properties.
 This basis is expressive enough for the formalisation of the numerous advanced results mentioned in the introduction.